merklefruit/hpc2020-graphML/README.md

-# Oracle Labs High Performance Computing Contest - Fall 2020
+# Oracle High Performance Computing Contest - Fall 2020

-Nicolas Racchi, BSc Automation Engineering student at [Polimi](https://www.polimi.it)
+_Author: **Nicolas Racchi**, BSc Automation Engineering student at [Polimi](https://www.polimi.it)_

-> This repository contains all the material for my submission to the **Graph ML** contest.
+> This repository contains all the content for my submission to the **Graph ML** contest.

-## How to run the model
+## Installation and running the model

-The easiest way to run my submission is by using the `script`, which will cycle through all the steps automatically.
+The easiest and best way to run my submission is by using the `script` I prepared, which will cycle through all the steps automatically.

-Note: you don't have to download any additional data since the dataset is included in this repo (about 50MB)
+NOTE: The dataset is automatically pulled from the original [repository](https://github.com/AlbertoParravicini/high-performance-graph-analytics-2020/tree/main/track-ml/data) of the contest, so you don't have to install it manually.

 ```bash
 # 1 Clone the repo